 Selling Behaviors Must Change Because Customers Don’t Buy Like They Used To

 The digital age has created many benefits for the modern buyer, like providing the ability to research and even try out products before they ever talk to a salesperson.
 That means the traditional approach to sales doesn’t work in quite the way it used to.
 Social selling is the answer to these changes because it enables salespeople to become a trusted resource to potential buyers long before the buyer is willing to make a personal connection with them.

-Sales organizations must shift their mindset to implement social selling as a consistent practice.
+Sales organizations must as a consistent practice.
 In the first of five episodes, leaders at SAP reveal how they train their teams in social selling, how they keep the momentum going after the training, and how they empower and equip them to engage in ways that are genuinely beneficial to potential customers.#SocialSelling - #Salespeople become trusted advisors to future #customers Listen to #SBEshow w/ @bernieborges @sbengine #CMO #SalesLeaders #SocialSales @michaelnlabate @PalumboEnrico @talentsavvy @meisShaily @pmlurieClick To Tweet

 Social Selling Requires A Cultural Shift: Here’s How SAP is Making That Shift

 This episode highlights four different leaders from the SAP team and their responses to some social selling questions.
 When asked how they are helping their teams make the shift from analog thinking to digital thinking, these were the points they shared:

 Mark Havercroft says he encourages his team to look at the world around them from the perspective of the individuals they want to serve as customers.
 They need to observe how people engage with the digital world around them and even use their personal consumer journey in the digital world to reflect on what they can do to become a resource to others.
 The goal is for the salesperson to become part of a network of trusted advisors in advance of the transaction, via social media.